Update from our Chief Investment Officer, Fred Kooij

 While we don’t position portfolios based on expected electoral outcomes, we believe that a win for Biden is an encouraging step towards more responsible and sustainable corporate behaviour and should be favourable for many of the themes that we invest in.

 Control of the Senate still in doubt; There are a number of policies that Biden can order action by executive orders, beginning with re-joining the Paris Climate Agreement.
 Biden reaffirmed this last week in a Twitter post saying he would do so “day one”.
-Another notable policy which impact investors should also take note of includes using the Federal Procurement system (which spends $500bn per year) to ensure that all federal permitting decisions consider the effects of greenhouse gas emissions and climate change, requiring public companies to disclose climate risks and the greenhouse gas emissions in their operations and supply chains.
+Another notable policy which impact investors should also take note of includes using the Federal Procurement system (which spends $500bn per year) to ensure that all federal permitting decisions consider the effects of

 As events unfolded last week, share prices in many US tech names in particular recorded strong rallies in expectation that the Republicans, who otherwise had a strong showing at the polls, might retain control of the Senate.
 Some commentators suggested that this continuation might be optimal for continued strength in equities, as it would likely mean limited changes to the Trump era regime of tax cuts and deregulation that have helped push US share prices higher.